 Writer’s Block.
 It is a phrase that strikes fear in the hearts of writers everywhere.
 The day the muse calls in sick.
 At some point, every writer deals with it: the blank page, not knowing what to write next or where the story is going.
-Here are ten quick tips to deal with those dry periods that every writer is prone to and how to live with it.

 - Acceptance – Accept the fact that sometimes, you are not going to know what to write.
-That the well is going to be dry.
+That the well is going to be temporarily dry.

 - This Too Shall Pass – Realize that nothing lasts forever.
 Not periods of stagnation or periods of great inspiration.
 Writing, like life, is cyclic.